dvsa/mes-mobile-app/README.md

 - `npm run config:dev` (if using the dev config)
 - `ionic serve`

+#### Serve with local data
+- `npm run serve:local` (This will take the files in `/mock/` and serve them.
+You can edit them in `src/assets/mock` after running the command, this will live reload the UI with the new updated mock data)

 ### Mac users

 To run the app in the simulator with live code reload, run the following: